Angel Funding: Alternate Startup Funding

 You have the idea, the plan, and the right people to help build your startup – but you don’t have the money to actually build it.
 How do you fund that business dream into reality?
 If you’re a business owner needing alternative ways to raise capital, then look no further!
 In this entry, we’ll talk about angel funding and how you can acquire it.

 Every entrepreneur inevitably goes through the challenge of raising capital to get their business started.
 However, when you’re new and still making a name for yourself, applying for a business loan is incredibly difficult.
 This is where the angel funding comes into play.

 Angel funding is revenue-based financing that’s paid back in the funded company’s royalty or profit.
 Angel investors are people who are looking to invest their money or equity in start-ups.
 They usually provide private equity or second-round funding to help kickstart small businesses.

 Compared to other types of capital funding, angel funding offers much more favorable terms since angel investors are investing in the business owner and not the viability of the business.

-In fact, angel investors are called “angels” because their help not only extends financially, but they also provide management expertise to the company.
+In fact, angel investors are called “angels” because their help not only extends financially but also provides management expertise to the company.
 Their goal is to help startups get their feet wet.
-Unlike venture capitalists, which is focused on acquiring profit as soon as possible, angel investors simply believe in a business idea.
+Unlike venture capitalists, which are focused on acquiring profit as soon as possible, angel investors simply believe in a business idea.

 Who are Angel Investors?

-Now that we know how angel funding works, let’s discuss how to determine who is considered as angel investors.
+Now that we know how angel funding works, let’s discuss how to determine who is considered an angel investor.